benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/5-OrderNumber/_index.en.md

 ![Configure UpdateItem](../images/se-mod1-ordernum2.png)

 6. Choose the *Output* tab.
 Here, you will modify the state's output to include the result from the DynamoDB query:
-- Check the box *Add original input to output using ResultPath*.
-- In the value textbox, enter `$.Order.Payload`.
 - Check the box *Transform result with ResultSelector*.
 - In the value textbox, enter: